SHIPPING ON HOLD UNTIL FURTHER NOTICE

 STEP 3 - Making a Fruiting Substrate.

 Once your colonization medium is fully colonized you are now ready to add a nutrient rich, high water-retention, pH balancing fruiting medium to form what is called a “Fruiting Substrate”.
-Like colonization mediums, there are many options for a fruiting medium, however we recommend using our tried and tested MYCO-PRO™ Fruiting medium.
+Like colonization mediums, there are many options for a fruiting medium, however we recommend using our tried and tested MYCO-PRO™ Fruiting medium recipe.

 We have, after years of development, testing, and refining, created an ideal and easy to use fruiting medium, which is a mix of Vermiculite, Coconut Coir, Spaghum Peat Moss, Worm Castings, and Calcium Carbonate (CaCO3).
 Laboratory testing done on this medium after 4 flushes of mushrooms had already been harvested showed that there were still ample nutrients & minerals left in the substrate, and pH was still well within the accepted range for fungal growth.